 Source of Funds

 The Ruritan National Foundation receives the majority of its support from Ruritans and the general public.
 A small amount of funds are generated through matching programs.
 Check to see if your company currently matches charitable donations to 501(c)3 non-profits.
-All donations to the Ruritan National Foundation and Operation We Care disaster relief are tax deductible to the donor.
+All donations to the Ruritan National Foundation are tax deductible to the donor.

 Primary funding for the Ruritan National Foundation comes from individuals, Ruritan Clubs, and Districts.
 Foundation donations are applied to any fund or funds designated by the donor.
 Donations from individuals can be credited to individual funds.
 Donations from clubs can be credited to club funds.
 Donations from individuals or clubs can be credited to District Funds.

 Gifts to the Foundation in honor of, or in memory of an individual are welcome.
 Gifts to directly assist students are also gratefully received.
 Gifts of any size may be given to the Foundation in memory of a deceased individual, in lieu of flowers.
 In this case, the family of the deceased will be notified of the gift.

 Appropriate donations may include cash or appreciated property such as stocks or bonds.
 The Foundation may also be listed as the beneficiary of an insurance policy.
 Ruritans and friends are encouraged to remember the Foundation in their wills and trusts.

 The Ruritan National Foundation is administered by five trustees who are elected at large by the delegates at the Ruritan National Convention.
 Each serves a five-year term.
 The Ruritan National staff provides administrative support to the trustees and the Foundation.

 Ruritan Districts, clubs, individual members and families are encouraged to establish a memorial for loved ones or make a Foundation contribution in memory of a loved one.